Mexico Invest Free shortlist

 Research guide

-Mexico Rental Yield Guide: Gross vs Net by City 2026
+Mexico Rental Yields 2026: 3-5% Net by City for Buyers

-By Mexico Invest Editorial · Updated June 7, 2026 · 16 min read
+By Mexico Invest Editorial · Updated July 12, 2026 · 16 min read

-Quick answer: Mexico vacation rental yields in 2026 realistically net 3–5% in liquid Playa del Carmen condos after 20–35% management and HOA — not the 8–12% gross figures on broker decks.
+Quick answer: Mexico vacation rental yields in 2026 realistically net 3–5% in liquid Playa del Carmen condos after 20–35% management and HOA, not the 8–12% gross figures on broker decks.
 Always model net yield by colonia; Tulum and Cabos show wider dispersion.

 The number on the listing is almost always gross.
 The number in your bank account is net.
 This guide gives colonia-level tables for Riviera Maya, signals for Los Cabos and Puerto Vallarta, and a calculator framework you can apply before any offer.